nekr0z/linux-on-huawei-matebook-13-2019/README.md

 Huawei's proprietary PC Manager allows to switch on battery protection with several modes for charge/discharge threshold while connected to AC power.
 For instance, it is possible to make the laptop maintain the battery charge between 40% and 70%, which is supposed to greatly reduce battery wear (batteries are known to lose capacity when constantly sitting at close to 100% charged).
 The problem is that Huawei PC Manager is a Windows-only piece of software.

+[Huawei-WMI](https://github.com/aymanbagabas/Huawei-WMI) device driver fully supports Matebook 13, including settings for battery protection, since version 3.0.
+The driver only works with Linux kernel 5.0 and newer.

-Thanks to information kindly supplied by [Angry Ameba](http://4pda.ru/forum/index.php?showuser=5416449) and invaluable [input](https://github.com/nekr0z/linux-on-huawei-matebook-13-2019/issues/2) provided by [aymanbagabas](https://github.com/aymanbagabas), there is now a [script](batpro) available to make it work in Linux (you can download archive with this and the other script from [releases](https://github.com/nekr0z/linux-on-huawei-matebook-13-2019/releases) page).
+For those running older kernels I developed a [script](batpro) (you can download archive with this and the other script from [releases](https://github.com/nekr0z/linux-on-huawei-matebook-13-2019/releases) page).
 The script depends on `ioport` (available as package in Debian) and needs to be run as root:

     sudo batpro [help|status|off|home|office|travel]